 Creating Connections to Shining Stars 2015 Conference

 Mark your calendar for Creating Connections to Shining Stars 2015!
 The conference is scheduled for July 8-10, 2015 at the Wyndham Oceanfront Hotel in Virginia Beach.
 This statewide conference will focus on evidence-based, quality, early childhood practices (birth through five).
 Sessions will include hot topics in the field of early intervention, care and early childhood/early childhood special education, such as: behavior, coaching in early childhood, curriculum and assessment, social-emotional development, infant mental health, and inclusive practices.

 Our keynote speaker is Dan Habib.
 Dan Habib is a Filmmaker and Project Director of the Inclusive Communities Project at the University of New Hampshire’s Institute on Disability, where he has worked since 2008.
-Previously, he was Photography Editor at the Concord Monitor from 1995 to 2008, where he was named National Photography Editor of the Year in 2006 and 2008.
 Mr. Habib created a nationally broadcast film about his son, Including Samuel, and has made many other documentaries on topic related to disability and education.
-He received the Justice for All Grassroots Award from the American Association of People with Disabilities in 2013 and the Champion of Human and Civil Rights Award from the National Education Association (New Hampshire) in 2012.
 In July 2014, he was appointed to the President’s Committee for People with Intellectual Disabilities.
-Mr. Habib received a B.A. from the University of Michigan.